altruios/namshubettulpa/public/namshubettulpa/chapters/seeds-of-a-new-world.md

 *Sonny nodded and whistled herself*
 ~It was a signal to two large tarantulas, about the same size as her, covered in fur~ 'M::Oh fuck: fucking spiders!'
-*They crawled out from the room on the side wall and ceiling* *Martha instinctively flinched*
+*They crawled out from the room on the side wall and ceiling.
+Martha instinctively flinched.
-*The spiders followed Sonny, ignoring Martha as they passed* ~Gerald was already at the elevator door, waving at her~ 'M::Keep it together...'
+The spiders followed Sonny, ignoring Martha as they passed* ~Gerald was already at the elevator door, waving at her~ 'M::Keep it together...'
 *The elevator doors opened*